 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Nursing degree.
+Learn more about the top colleges for a Bachelor's in Nursing degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 Sonoma State University offers a Bachelor of Science in Nursing.
 This is a 4-year pre-licensure on-campus degree, intended for people with no previous nursing background.
 The first two years of the degree consists of fulfilling general education and pre-nursing requirements.
 The last two years are an intensive study in all areas of nursing, including significant healthcare experiences.
 Students will focus on preparation for community health agencies, advanced practice and acute care.
 The program emphasis includes a broad cultural perspective, leadership, and flexibility.
 The BSN requires 120 credits.

 Courses offered include Nursing Care of Adults, Community Health Nursing, and Psychiatric and Mental Health Nursing.
 Graduates will be prepared for appropriate RN licensing exams.

 Sonoma State is located in Rohnert Park, north of San Francisco.

 California State University-East Bay offers a Bachelor of Science in Nursing.
 The program has both a pre-licensure and a post-licensure concentration.